Tara Watchorn

-Tara Leigh-Anne Watchorn (born May 30, 1990) is a Canadian women's ice hockey player who has competed for the Canadian national women's ice hockey team.
+Tara Leigh-Anne Watchorn (born May 30, 1990) is a Canadian women's ice hockey coach and former player who is currently the head coach of the Boston University women's ice hockey team.
 She made her debut for Team Canada in the 2010 Four Nations Cup and played for Canada most recently at the 2014 Winter Olympics.
-She chose to withdraw from playing in the 2018 Olympics, however a future comeback is still possible.
 Watchorn was born in Ajax, Ontario, but grew up in Newcastle, Ontario.

 Playing career

 Watchorn competed for the Durham West Jr. Lightning in Ontario.
 She won silver in the PWHL tournament in her junior year and bronze as a sophomore.
 She represented Team Ontario in the National Under 18 tournament and won a championship.
 She was picked as the High School Athlete of the Year as a freshman at St. Stephens secondary school in Bowmanville.
 Watchorn earned MVP honors for basketball, volleyball, soccer and hockey.

 NCAA

 In her freshman season (2008–09) with Boston University, Watchorn played in every game.
 Her six goals led all defenders on the Terriers roster.
 On October 23, she earned her first career goal in a 3–2 win against New Hampshire.
 Two days later, she registered three assists in an 8–1 win against Maine.
 She was twice Named Hockey East Rookie of the Week.